IIIF/api/source/api/annex/rest/index.md

 ## Abstract

-This document describes an extension to the [IIIF Image API version 1.2][iiif-image-api-12] which compliant servers may implement to faciliate the management of images on a server using the HTTP protocol.
+This document describes an extension to the [IIIF Image API][iiif-image-api] which compliant servers may implement to faciliate the management of images on a server using the HTTP protocol.

 Please send feedback to [iiif-discuss@googlegroups.com][iiif-discuss].